nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_versioning_access_control/objects_versioning_access_control.rst

 - Nutanix Objects provides a simple and scalable S3-compatible object storage solution, optimized for DevOps, Long Term Retention and Backup Target use cases.

-- Nutanix Objects can be deployed on an AHV cluster, with ESXi support on the roadmap.
+- Nutanix Objects can be deployed on an AHV or ESXi cluster.

 - Nutanix Objects will be enabled and deployed from Prism Central.